okeeffed/dennisokeeffe-blog/content/blog/2020-07-19-cra-with-snowpack.md

 Snowpack is build tool that addresses this issue by serving an unbundled application.
 They have a [great blog post](https://www.snowpack.dev/posts/2020-05-26-snowpack-2-0-release/) explaining how they got to the version 2 release.

-In my own work, I have been getting unbelieably frustrated with build times and have been very keen to explore Snowpack.
+In my own work, I have been getting unbelievably frustrated with build times and have been very keen to explore Snowpack.
 At first, I played around with their [Create Snowpack App](https://github.com/pikapkg/create-snowpack-app) starter, but want to know how I could run with [Create React App](https://github.com/facebook/create-react-app) and add Snowpack instead.

-There really hasn't been many posts availble on how to do this, so I decided to go it on my own with some trial and error.
+There really hasn't been many posts available on how to do this, so I decided to go it on my own with some trial and error.
 Here are the short steps that you can take to start developing in O(1) build times with a fresh Create React App project!

 > Note: This tutorial ran with `create-react-app@3.4.1` and `snowpack@2.6.4`.